Skip to content

 Most telehealth brands tell you what their products cost.
 They do not tell you why.
 The price on the page is a single number with no breakdown, no source attribution, and no way to verify whether you are paying for medicine, advertising, or something else entirely.

 pru is built differently.
 We publish the math.
 Every component of the price you pay is broken out, named, and explained.
 The pharmacy cost.
 The syringe kit.
 The shipping.
 The physician's consult.
 The platform overhead.
-The margin we keep.
-None of it is hidden, because none of it should be.
+None of it is hidden, because none of it should be — and we keep no margin on the medicine at all.

 The formula

 Here is the math on a real prescription from the pru formulary.
-NAD+ injectable, ten milliliters at one thousand milligrams.
+Tirzepatide injectable, two milliliters at sixteen-point-six milligrams per milliliter — thirty-three-point-two milligrams of medicine in the bottle.
 The structure is the same for every peptide we offer.
 The numbers change with the molecule, the dose, and the supplies it requires.

 Pharmacy cost